thatcameron/jekyll/_posts/2014-08-19-when-i-wake-up-in-the-morning-again.md

 ---
-title: "When I Wake up in the Morning"
+title: "When I Wake up in the Morning Again"
 author: Cameron Tracy
 date: 2014-08-19 03:41:29 -0700
 layout: post